gwcbi/haphpipe_docs/hp-docs/docs/hp_haplotype.md

 ### *cliquesnv*
 A reference-based reconstruction of viral variants from NGS data([documentation](https://github.com/vtsyvina/CliqueSNV)).
 Input is read files in Fastq format and reference Fasta file.
+Input reads are aligned and outputted to SAM format using BWA and SAMtools prior to running CliqueSNV.
 Output is inferred viral variants with respective frequencies and diversity.
 Please see the CliqueSNV  documentation for a full description of CliqueSNV  options.

 **Usage:**